 4. Day Park Hiring: Motion by Schultz to approve the hiring of Kelli Eggebrecht and Dave Eggebrecht for part-time seasonal employment at the Day Park was seconded and passed 4-0.

-5. EMS Paramedic Hiring: Motion by Cook to hire Matthew Simundic Paramedic for full-time employment with the EMS Department, effective July 1, 2022 at the EMT prevailing rate was seconded and passed 4-0.
+5. EMS Paramedic Hiring: Motion by Cook to hire Matthew Simundic EMT-B for full-time employment with the EMS Department, effective July 1, 2022 at the EMT prevailing rate was seconded and passed 4-0.
 Mr. Simundic will need to complete TAA training as well.

 6. Citizen Comment: None